 1. How well does the strategy fit the company's situation?
-To qualify as a winner,

-A winning strategy must fit the company's external and internal situation, build sustainable competitive advantage, and improve company performance. a strategy has to be well matched to the company's external and internal situations.
+To qualify as a winner, a strategy has to be well matched to the company's external and internal situations.
 The strategy must fit competitive conditions in the industry and other aspects of the enterprise's external environment.
 At the same time, it should be tailored to the company's collection of competitively important resources and capabilities.
 It's unwise to build a strategy upon the company's weaknesses or pursue a strategic approach that requires resources that are deficient in the company.
 Unless a strategy exhibits a tight fit with both the external and internal aspects of a company's overall situation, it is unlikely to produce respectable, first-rate business results.